 The osprey was cheerfully eating its meal when out of the blue (sky), a bald eagle tried to lay claim to the half eaten fish.
 Instead of working for its own food, the eagle would rather have a meal that someone else worked for.
-And so a duel begins – the larger eagle chasing the osprey as it moves to the sky.
+And so a duel begins – the larger eagle chasing the… Continue reading Working for a Meal

 Somehow, an eagle with a fish, being chased by another eagle, makes dull colors really interesting.
 Or not.
 These two juvenile bald eagles seem unaware of the bland coloration around them.
 There are (a lot of) fish in the water, meals to eat.
 Action.
 Lots of it.
 In bursts.
-Sometimes, you can wait for hours and see nothing but the bland brown color of rocks in a river.
-Then suddenly, an eagle dives for a fish, sometimes almost in front of you.
-Conowingo, in late November and December certainly is a place not lacking in excitement.
-If you wait.
+Sometimes, you can wait for hours… Continue reading Dark colors, bland rocks, a river and two birds

 If you want to see Bald Eagles in the East Coast of the United States in late fall or early winter, Conowingo Dam is one of the best places to visit in November and December.
 Don’t come on weekends – you probably won’t be able to find a good parking spot unless you get there… Continue reading Conowingo Dam